Produce Helpful and Unique Content at Scale Using Content Briefs

 - The produced content doesn’t bring leads

-What they don’t realize, it’s that oftentimes a strong content brief can help fix these issues (I say strong, because not any brief can do the job.
-I’ll present you what a strong content brief should look like in a moment).Â
+What they don’t realize is that oftentimes a strong content brief can help fix these issues (I say strong because not just any brief can do the job.
+I’ll show you what a strong content brief should look like in a moment).

-A content brief helps you with:Â
+A content brief helps you with:

-- ConsistencyÂ
+- Consistency

-- Factual accuracyÂ
+- Factual accuracy

 - SEO results (traffic and leads)

 Plus, you won’t be surprised at the end with an article looking nothing like what you planned.
 The copywriter has received clear guidelines, which means you can easily track if those instructions have been followed or not.
-No room for misunderstanding, it was all written down.

-With a content brief in your content production process, your workflow will look something like this: content manager writes a brief, copywriter writes the article, content editor (can be the content manager) edits the article and publishes it.Â
+With a content brief in your content production process, your workflow will look something like this: content manager writes a brief ⏩ copywriter writes the article ⏩ content editor (can be the content manager) edits the article and publishes it.

 Everything to include in a strong content brief: a checklist

 If you want to save time, you can also download our free content brief template.
-It’s a very simple doc we use internally, but it does the job.Â
+It’s a very simple doc we use internally, but it does the job.

-You can also recreate yours, listing these key elements:Â
+You can also recreate yours, listing these key elements:

-- Links to resources: If you have an internal style guide, brand guidelines, playbook, don’t miss providing it to your copywriting team as reference.Â
+- Links to resources: If you have an internal style guide, brand guidelines, playbook, make sure to provide them to your copywriting team as reference.

-- Page type: Will it be a blog post, an e-book, a product page?Â
+- Page type: Will it be a blog post, an e-book, a product page?

 - Content tactic: Are you writing a new article or refreshing an old one?
 Or maybe you are merging different pieces of content into one?

-- The meta-data: Either you write the title tag and meta description of the content piece yourself, or you delegate it to your copywriter, keep it centralized in your content brief.
+- The meta-data: Either you write the title tag and meta description of the content piece yourself, or you delegate it to your copywriter, but keep it centralized in your content brief.

-- Framing keywords: if you are writing an SEO content brief, don’t forget to include the main keyword + the secondary keywords selected for the copy.
+- Framing keywords: If you are writing an SEO content brief, don’t forget to include the main keyword + the secondary keywords selected for the copy.

 - Requirements for internal and external links: If you provide the required internal and external links in advance, your copywriter can organically incorporate them in the copy.

-- Suggested title and headings (H1, H2, H3, and H4 if necessary): It is better to come up with headings beforehand, for two reasons: first, to have a clear vision of your article’s structure, second, to make sure keywords are included.
-But that doesn’t mean these have to be permanent – you can also open yourself to suggestions from your writer.Â
+- Suggested title and headings (H1, H2, H3, and H4 if necessary): It is better to come up with headings beforehand, for two reasons: first, to have a clear vision of your article’s structure.
+Second, to make sure keywords are included.
+But that doesn’t mean these have to be permanent — you can also open yourself to suggestions from your writer.

-- The complete outline of the article: Sections, subtopics, information you want to be included.
-Part of the work would be done after you’ve come up with your headings, but I personally highly recommend you go further into details, and actually list the information you want into bullet points.Â
+- The complete outline of the article: Sections, subtopics, and information you want to be included.
+Part of the work would be done after you’ve come up with your headings, but I personally highly recommend you go further into details and actually list the information you want into bullet points.

-- Guidance on visual elements like graphics and illustrations: To keep all information about a piece of content centralized, plan your visuals ahead of time, and include them in your content brief.
+- Guidance on visual elements like graphics and illustrations: To keep all information about a piece of content centralized, plan your visuals ahead of time and include them in your content brief.

-Your brief also needs to reflect more subjective elements, such as:
+Your brief also needs to reflect more subjective elements such as:

 - Your angle on the topic